-The diverse backgrounds, cultures and nationalities of our pupils provides for a rich, unique and lively Christian experience at St. Andrew's School.
+The diverse backgrounds, cultures and nationalities of our pupils provides for a rich, unique and lively Christian experience at St Andrew's School.
 Our vision is to teach, direct, nurture and support an understanding that God is the source of true life.
-To this end we seek to act as mirrors reflecting God's love, pointing the way to fullness of life through personal relationship with Him.
-As a consequence of our vision we do all that we can to encourage those in our care to both develop firm roots in faith as well as reach out to others in compassion, responding individually and as a community to God's love, forgiveness and justice.
+To this end we seek to act as mirrors reflecting God's love, pointing the way to fullness of life a through personal relationship with Him.
+As a consequence of our vision we do all that we can to encourage those in our care to both develop firm roots in faith, as well as to reach out to others in compassion, responding individually and as a community to God's love, forgiveness and justice.

-Whole School Chaplain - Rev. Monica Lopez
+Whole School Chaplain - Wayne Hackman

 Prep School Assistant Chaplain - Rev. Ben Shikwati